-No licenses have yet been granted by the state, and longtime users and dealers alike argue that higher quality and lower prices will keep people loyal to their street dealers.
+No licenses have yet been granted by the state or are likely to be by July 1, and longtime users and dealers alike argue that higher quality and lower prices will keep people loyal to their street dealers.
 At the same time, leaders of the fledgling legal marijuana industry say that safety, consistency, and a desire to work within the law will bring new customers through their doors.
 Meanwhile, marijuana users who are now legally growing at home are operating in a new reality where instead of having to find a secret spot in the woods, their bigger worry is that neighbors will raid their open gardens.

 Jane, a 37-year-old Westfield resident, asked that her real name not be used due to employment and legal concerns with using cannabis.
 She thinks the black market will survive, but that it will be greatly reduced.
 A daily cannabis user, she said she is seeing price discounts on ounces of marijuana in the black market as the July 1 date approaches.